Share article:

 Not sure whether you should be using SMS or MMS messages?
 It can depend on the type of message you’re sending.
 Here are some common use cases where one is better than the other.

-A special offer or marketing campaign
+A special offer or marketing campaign: use MMS.

 Imagery shines in MMS marketing campaigns.
 If you want customers to click through to your site to browse and buy, adding an image could make all the difference.
 Here are some ideas: